 Lijnden or ‘de Lijnden’ is called after one of the three pumping stations, who reclaimed the municipality of Haarlemmermeer.
-In pumping station you can visit the restaurant Bij Qunis that serves up an mediterranean cuisine.
+In the pumping station, you can visit the restaurant Bij Qunis that serves up Mediterranean cuisine.

 The infrastructure linking Halfweg to Haarlem and Amsterdam was already quite good, so Zwanenburg became a true commuter town.
 Halfweg was also the site of a large sugar factory, first opened in 1863, that served as an employer for Zwanenburg residents for more than a century.

-The next kilometers after Zwanenburg along the Zwanenburgerdijk is very straight, good place to get some tempo training in.
+The next kilometres after Zwanenburg along the Zwanenburgerdijk is very straight, a good place to get some tempo training in.
 Zwanenburgerdijk turns into Vijfhuizerdijk at the Spaarnwouderweg.
 There is a bend in the road here so watch out.

-If you have time to stop you can check out the Expo Haarlemmermmer in Vijfhuizen or you can check out Floriade, it is a hill and a the top you have a great view of the surroundings.
-I stop here, when I’m on a brick workout, park my bike at the bottom and run up to the top and repeat, we do not have many hills around.
+If you have time to stop you can check out the Expo Haarlemmermmer in Vijfhuizen or you can check out Floriade, it is a hill and at the top, you have a great view of the surroundings.
+I stop here, when I’m on a brick workout, park my bike at the bottom and run-up to the top and repeat, we do not have many hills around.